 Final Goods and Services

-A final good is a product which the final consumer uses or consumes.
+A final good is a product that the final consumer uses or consumes.
 The good or the product does not require any additional or further processing.
 A company will make a final good for they can be used directly by the final consumer.

 The final consumer is the person or an entity who consumes or uses the product or service.
 We also call this person the ultimate and final consumer.